By Nelson Bocanegra

 The guerrilla group called for a commission to be formed to assist in the soldier's release, headed by former Colombian Senator Piedad Cordoba and representatives of the International Committee of the Red Cross and religious community Sant'Egidio.

-The FARC said Sutay entered Colombia after traveling through Mexico and several Central American countries.
+The FARC said Sutay entered Colombia after traveling through Mexico and several Central American states.

 The FARC began as a communist agrarian movement in 1964 and has fought the government ever since in what is now Latin America's longest-running insurgency.

-In 2008, the Colombian army freed three U.S. military contractors who the FARC had held in captivity for more than five years after shooting down their plane.
-They were freed in a daring rescue mission together with former Colombian presidential candidate Ingrid Betancourt.
+In 2008, the FARC freed three U.S. military contractors which it had held in captivity for more than five years after shooting down their plane.
+They were released together with former Colombian presidential candidate Ingrid Betancourt.

-(Reporting by Nelson Bocanegra; Writing by Peter Murphy; Editing by Robin Pomeroy and Eric Beech)
+(Writing by Peter Murphy; Editing by Robin Pomeroy)